 Son of the former president expected to triumph in polls with opposition divided.

-A total of 23 politicians were originally in the race, but Cassimir Oye Mba resigned from the race on Sunday afternoon, saying that he was worried the polls outcome would trigger violence.
+A total of 23 politicians were originally in the race but several pulled out at the 11th hour, with some, like Cassimir Oye Mba, saying he was worried the election result would trigger violence.

 More than 300 observers were accredited for the vote, including representatives from the African Union, the Organisation of the Islamic Conference and a global grouping of francophone countries.

 Gabon is sub-Saharan Africa’s fourth-biggest oil producer, the world’s third-biggest provider of manganese – crucial to the production of steel and aluminium – and Africa’s second-biggest wood exporter, but an estimated 60 per cent of the population lives below the poverty line.